William Heneker: Post-war

 Following the armistice on 11 November 1918, Heneker remained in service with the British Army during the occupation of the Rhineland.
 His division held a portion of the bridgehead east of Cologne, Germany from March to October 1919, after which he took command of a new formation, the Independent Division, Rhine Army, which he commanded from October 1919 to February 1920.
 Heneker commanded the Rhine Garrison at Cologne beginning in March 1920.

 In 1921, Heneker served as commander of the Inter-Allied Commission of Management in Upper Silesia, stabilizing the borders between Germany and Poland.
-He was then made General Officer Commanding 3rd Division at Salisbury Plain until 1926.
-In 1928 he returned to India, where he was appointed Commander-in-Chief, Southern Command in India.
-He vacated his appointment as GOC-in-C on 22 March 1932, and was placed on half-pay from the following day before retiring from the Army on 16 April 1932.
+He gave up this assignment in July 1922.
+He was then, later that month, made GOC 3rd Division at Salisbury Plain, an appointment he held until 1926.
+He was promoted to lieutenant general in April that year and in 1928 he returned to India, where he was appointed GOC-in-chief, Southern Command, India.

+He was promoted to full general in March 1931.
+He vacated his appointment as GOC-in-C on 22 March 1932, and was placed on half-pay from the following day before retiring from the army on 16 April 1932.